-To set up this server, you need to change the values of a few configuration variables in /etc/exim4/update-exim4.conf.conf (page 766) and restart exim4.
-The dpkg-reconfigure utility (page 768) guides you in editing this file; this JumpStart uses a text editor.
+To set up this server, you need to change the values of a few configuration variables in /etc/exim4/update-exim4.conf.conf (page 688) and restart exim4.
+The dpkg-reconfigure utility (page 690) guides you in editing this file; this JumpStart uses a text editor.
 Working with root privileges, use a text editor to make the following changes to update-exim4.conf.conf:

+'''

+dc_eximconfig_configtype='smarthost'

-dc_eximconfig_configtype='smarthost' smarthost='mail.example.net'
+smarthost='mail.example.net'

+'''

+Configuration type

-Configuration type Set the dc_eximconfig_configtype configuration variable to smarthost to cause exim4 to send mail bound for nonlocal systems to the system that the smarthost configuration variable specifies.
-This line should appear exactly as shown on the previous page.
+Set the dc\eximconfig\configtype configuration variable to smarthost to cause exim4 to send mail bound for nonlocal systems to the system that the smarthost configuration variable specifies.
+This line should appear exactly as shown in the preceding example.

-Smarthost With dc_eximconfig_configtype set to smarthost, set smarthost to the FQDN or IP address (preferred) of the remote SMTP server (the smarthost) that exim4 uses to relay email to nonlocal systems.
+Smarthost With dc\eximconfig\configtype set to smarthost, set smarthost to the FQDN or IP address (preferred) of the remote SMTP server (the smarthost) that exim4 uses to relay email to nonlocal systems.
 Replace mail.example.net with this FODN or IP address.
 For Boolean variables in update-exim4.conf.conf, exim4 interprets the null value (specified by '') as a value of false.
 With these changes, the file should look similar to this:

-'''

-$ cat /etc/exim4/update-exim4.conf.conf
+\$ cat /etc/exim4/update-exim4.conf.conf

-'''